TediusTimmy/FunnyMachine/README.md

 Currently, there is nothing in VRAM.
 I have a design for the bottom 4KB of VRAM for Emu2 : See Emu2.
-I have a design for the top 512KB of VRAM for Emu3.
+I have a design for the top 512KB of VRAM for Emu3 : See Emu3.

 # The emulator(s)